cetz-package/cetz-venn/doc/example.typ

 /// Render an example from a string
+#let example(
-/// - source (string, raw): Example source code
+  /// Example source code -> string | raw
+  source,
-/// - args (arguments): Arguments passed down to the canvas
+  /// Arguments passed down to the canvas -> arguments ..args,
-/// - vertical (boolean): If true, show the code below the canvas
+  /// If true, show the code below the canvas -> boolean
-#let example(source, ..args, vertical: false) = {
+  vertical: false) = {
   if type(source) == content {
     source = source.text
   }